A Quick and Easy Guide: Must-Have Quilting Supplies

+Learn what the must-have quilting supplies are that will improve your quilting accuracy.
 My quilting improved SO MUCH when a friend shared with me some of her must-have quilting supplies.
-I hope you will find something that helps you with your quilting, too!
+I’m going to share those same, helpful tips with you!

-First things first, you’re going to need a sewing machine!
-I mean, unless you are hand piecing, which if that’s the case, you are Wonder Woman!
+First things first, you’re going to need a sewing machine.
+Unless you are hand piecing, which if that’s the case, you are Wonder Woman!
 But for the rest of us, a good sewing machine is our best friend.
+I started quilting with this Husqvarna machine, which I still own and use when I service my new machine.
+I did decide to get a Bernina when I realised quilting and sewing was something I was going to be doing a lot of.
+Here it the machine I have now: MY BERNINA.

-You will want thread to sew with, which I have used both 100% cotton and polyester, and both work great.
+You need a good quality thread to sew with.
+I have used both 100% cotton and polyester, and both work great.
+I find that the cotton thread, to me, feels a bit smoother and nicer, so I stick with that.
+But it’s just a matter of preference.
 I DO recommend starting with WHITE thread.
 It’s forgiving (in that it isn’t too bold and doesn’t stand out) and a great universal thread.
+Find my favorite thread HERE.